danicrosby/sorting-hat/README.md

 PROJECT OVERVIEW:

-This is what the finished app should have:
-To have the sorting hat introduce itself and start the sorting process by clicking on a button.
+Have the sorting hat introduce itself and start the sorting process by clicking on a button.
 A form will appear to input student's name to sort in a random Hogwarts house.
 On sorting a student, the form should clear and a card with the student and random house will be printed to the DOM and a button on the card to expel a student after they have been sorted.

-Houses are: (Gryffindor, Hufflepuff, Ravenclaw, Slytherin or Voldemort's Army).
+Houses are: (Gryffindor, Hufflepuff, Ravenclaw, Slytherin and Voldemort's Army)

 WIREFRAME: "https://user-images.githubusercontent.com/68397076/106543803-0e3e4500-64cc-11eb-89a9-1dd9df7b9539.png"